 - Island Health

 - Vancouver Coastal Health

-Guided by the First Nations Health Plan, the Tripartite First Nations Health Plan, and the British Columbia Tripartite Framework Agreement on First Nation Health Governance (the Framework Agreement), the Aboriginal Health Directorate is working collaboratively with the First Nations Health Council, the First Nations Health Authority and First Nations and Inuit Health, Health Canada to implement the Framework Agreement and other initiatives to improve the health and wellness of First Nations and Aboriginal people in B.C.
+Guided by the First Nations Health Plan, the Tripartite First Nations Health Plan, and the British Columbia Tripartite Framework Agreement on First Nation Health Governance (the Framework Agreement), the Office of Indigenous Health is working collaboratively with the First Nations Health Council, the First Nations Health Authority and First Nations and Inuit Health, Health Canada to implement the Framework Agreement and other initiatives to improve the health and wellness of Indigenous people in B.C.

 First Nations Health Authority

 The First Nations Health Authority is a health service delivery organization created and mandated to support B.C.
 First Nations to implement a number of guiding agreements seeking to elevate B.C.
 First Nations health outcomes through the creation of a more effective health care system.